daraneeS/EDA_CoinMarketCap/README.md

 * BNB chain and NFTs are categories that have most coins
 * Ethereum and BNB Smart Chain are platforms that have most coins
 * **As of April 2022, more than half of Inactive coins are in BNB Chain Ecosystem!**
-* **BNB Chain, Memes, and Doggone Doggerel are three categories that have Inactive/Dead coins**
+* **BNB Chain, Memes, and Doggone Doggerel are three categories that have most Inactive/Dead coins**

 ## Possible Actionable Insights and Possible Business Application:fire: